Snow devils in Alaska

 The story seems to me entirely realistic with one possible – even probable – exception.
 The girl in the woods is capable of conjuring up a snowstorm out of thin air.
 To be fair, snowstorms do come out of thin air and it is possible, in theory, for people to trigger meteorological phenomena.
 (I read an account by a well respected Australian hang glider pilot that he ‘makes thermals’ by carrying out steep turns near a wind-facing ridge.)
 However, the snow child does so merely by running and waving her arms.
 Even if a girl is so in tune with nature that she can detect when the atmosphere is about to precipitate its load of suspended water vapour, to trigger a localised snowfall in that way seems a bit of a stretch, in my opinion.

 Nevertheless, The Snow Child is a great read.

 The neckline scooped modestly along the collarbone.
 It was nothing like the flapper style so popular in recent years; nor was it in the style of the high-necked, formal gowns worn in Mabel’s youth.
 This was something different, something that reminded Mabel of European brides in country chapels, of alpine beauties, of Russian maidens.

-Rebecca and friends; some of my life-size dolls, including Faina — named after the character in the novel
+Life-size dolls, including Faina — named after the character in the novel